Common Real-World Decode Issues When Using Codable (Part 1)

 let result = try jsonDecoder.decode(CommentEntity.self, from: jsonString.data(using: .utf8)!)

-Basic Decode knowledge:
+Basic Decode Knowledge:

-- Decoding will fail if the field types do not match
+Decoding fails when field types do not match.

 Advanced Usage